Game Systems

 Once again, the purpose of this guide is not to be overly technical, but rather to arm you with as much knowledge as you need to play the game to its fullest.
 Fortunately, while there are many more mechanics in this game than its predecessor, the basic action resolution system uses true percentages, which makes the numbers much easier to understand.

-Combat Mechanics
+Battle Mechanics

 The core mechanic of Final Fantasy II, which is used both for physical attacks and spells, is quite simple.
 Almost every attack is made in the same way.
 The attacker "rolls" an attack and the defender "rolls" a defense, each totaling up a number of successes, and the outcome is determined by the difference in the number of successes.
 Basically, every attack or defense has the same structure: a count, and a percentage.
-For physical defense this is your evasion level and evasion rate, for example.
+For physical defense this is your evasion and evasion %, for example.
 Whenever that attack or defense is rolled, that percentage is checked once per count.
 So if you have an evasion of 3×50%, you have three 50% chances to gain an evasion success.
 Your average would be 1.5 evasion successes, but the actual range is anywhere from 0 to 3.

 Once you understand the basic count/percent mechanic, the system is relatively simple.
 An attacker gets some number of attacks, and each has a success rate equal to its accuracy.
 The total is the maximum number of hits the attacker can make on that attack.
 The defender then rolls some number of evasion chances, each with a success rate equal to its evasion rate.
 This number is subtracted from the rolled hits to determine the actual number of hits.
 If this number is greater than zero, the attacker does damage based on his attack score.
 Spells work similarly, but the two systems differ enough that I will cover them separately.